 Bake for 15 to 20 minutes, removing the top sheet pan halfway through if you'd like it extra crisp.

 Let cool slightly before slicing into squares.
-Serve with extra sour cream, salsa, or guac if desired!
+Serve with your fresh toppings, extra sour cream, salsa, or guac if desired!

 This recipe is endlessly cutomizeable!
 Don't like black beans?
 How about chickpeas or lentils!
 NOt a fan of legumes?
 Add shredded tofu or vegan ground beef crumble.